Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Lowering Your Student Loan Payments

-If you’re struggling to make your student loan payments, then refinancing your private student loans with a longer-term could lower your monthly payments—which could free up money you may need for bills and other necessities.
+If you’re struggling to make your payments and need private student loan help, then refinancing your private student loans with a longer-term loan could lower your monthly payments—which could free up money you may need for bills and other necessities.
+(You may pay more interest over the life of the loan if you refinance with an extended term.)

 Consolidating federal loans with private loans, even at a new interest rate, however, does turn the federal loans into private loans.
 That means you would lose access to federal benefits, such as deferment, forbearance, or income-driven repayment plans.